 If you're feeling thirsty, you may be dehydrated.
 When it comes to replenishing your fluid losses, you may wonder whether you would be better off with plain water or Gatorade for dehydration.
 Well, that depends, but in most cases, water makes the best choice for rehydration.

 Dehydration occurs when a person loses more fluid from his body than he takes in.
-Symptoms include, but are not limited to, having a dry, sticky mouth, tiredness or lethargy, thirst, muscle weakness, headache and dizziness or lightheadedness.
+Symptoms include, but are not limited to, having a dry, sticky mouth; tiredness or lethargy; thirst; muscle weakness; headache; and dizziness or lightheadedness.
 Drinking water or sports drinks regularly can help to prevent and treat mild dehydration, but there is some dispute as to which is better.

 Possible Causes of Dehydration

 The causes of dehydration range from simply not hydrating enough during hot weather or exercise to fluid loss that occurs as a result of illness, such as with vomiting, diarrhea and fever.
 Thirst occurs naturally when you are sweating due to climate or exercise, and it is generally a good guide to use when measuring fluid intake.

-Dehydration Due To Illness
+Dehydration Due to Illness

 Loss of water due to sweating because of climate conditions or exercise can lead to mild dehydration.
-It was for this purpose that Gatorade was invented in the 1960s by a group of scientists at University of Florida.
-Gatorade essentially is flavored water that contains sodium, a key electrolyte lost when you lose water.
+It was for this purpose that Gatorade was invented in the 1960s by a group of scientists at the University of Florida.
+Gatorade is essentially flavored water that contains sodium, a key electrolyte lost when you lose water.

 Special Considerations for Children

-Rehydration products may help children suffering from illness to help prevent and treat dehydration.
+Rehydration products may help children with illnesses, to help prevent and treat dehydration.
 However, Gatorade is not designed to replace fluids lost due to illness and is not recommended to prevent or treat dehydration in sick children.

-Special Considerations for the Elderly
+Special Considerations for Older People